getnacelle/nacelle-js/.changeset/afraid-singers-battle.md

 '@nacelle/storefront-sdk': patch
 ---

 Disable automatic retries for errors with status code 400.
-This status code signifies a complexity error, and retrying such errors is unnecessary as the outcome will likely be the same.
+This status code indicates a problem with the request, and retrying such errors is unnecessary as the outcome will likely be the same.